 According to researchers Torey L. Portrie-Bethke and others, adventure-based counseling combines group counseling, outdoor education, and experimental learning that typically function as metaphors for everyday stressors.

-Adlerian Play Therapy
+Adlerian Play Therapy is Split into Four Phases:

 - Building a relationship with the children